dih2-rowa/programhandler/README.md

   - File Server

 ### Robot Program Handler - Server
-Is a software written in C# that is based on the OpenSource [C3bridge-server](https://github.com/ulsu-tech/c3bridge-server).
+Is a software written in C++ that is based on the OpenSource [C3bridge-server](https://github.com/ulsu-tech/c3bridge-server).
 The software itself has to be installed directly on the robot and .here it takes over the functions for sending and receiving robot programs.

 ### Robot Program Handler - Client